Napoleon88/alx-system_engineering-devops/0x00-shell_basics/README.md

-0-current_working_directory diplays absolute pathname of current working directory 1-listit displays contents list of current working directory
+0-current_working_directoryprints the absolute path name of the current working directory 1-listit displays the contents list of your current directory